 Dominic trained in clinical paediatrics.
 He started research on cytokines in Charles Dinarello's laboratory in Boston in 1985, and the following year he went to The Gambia to study the molecular mechanism of malaria fever with Brian Greenwood.
 In 1989 he moved to Oxford University Department of Paediatrics, while maintaining a clinical research programme in The Gambia.
 His group started working on genetics around 1994, as a way of getting at basic questions about malaria pathogenesis.
 In 2000 his laboratory moved to the Wellcome Trust Centre for Human Genetics in Oxford, and in 2005 he took up a joint appointment at the Wellcome Trust Sanger Institute.

-Origins of the current outbreak of multidrug-resistant malaria in southeast Asia: a retrospective genetic study.
+Evolution and expansion of multidrug-resistant malaria in southeast Asia: a genomic epidemiology study